wangkaili0110/Granformer/README.md

 ```shell script
 pip install pointnet2_ops_lib/.
 ```
-The code is from https://github.com/erikwijmans/Pointnet2_PyTorch https://github.com/WangYueFt/dgcnn and https://github.com/MenghaoGuo/PCT
+The code is from https://github.com/wangkaili0110/Granformer

 ### Models
-We get an accuracy of 93.2% on the ModelNet40(http://modelnet.cs.princeton.edu/) validation dataset
+We get an accuracy of 93.6% on the ModelNet40(http://modelnet.cs.princeton.edu/) validation dataset

 The path of the model is in ./checkpoints/best/models/model.t7